 Prepare A Written Brief

-To further increase your chances of having your appeal approved, it's a great idea to prepare a written brief which provides further information on why you believe that the judge in charge of immigration hearing made an incorrect, misinformed or prejudiced verdict.
-Please note that you are not required to send your written brief with your EOIR-26 form and instead can send a written brief to the BIA once they have gotten back to you with a scheduled date which details when your written brief is due.
-Again an immigration attorney is worth their weight in gold and will be able to help you construct a convincing written brief, to support your case.
+It’s ideal to prepare a written brief that proves that the judge was in error.
+You are not required to send your written brief with your EOIR-26 form.
+You can instead send it to the BIA once they have gotten back to you with a scheduled date.
+Again, an immigration attorney is worth their weight in gold to support your case.

-Preparing Grounds Of Appeal For The Federal Circuit
+Prepare Grounds Of Appeal To The Federal Circuit

-Once you are ready to submit your appeal you'll need to file a Notice of Appeal or a Petition of Appeal.
-In order to formalize your intentions.
-With your Notice of Appeal you’ll need to submit the Entrance of Appearance, the Certificate of Interest and Docketing Statement.
-When you receive the schedule of your appeal to the Federal Circuit
+Once ready, file a Notice of Appeal or a Petition of Appeal.
+With this, you’ll need to submit the Entrance of Appearance, the Certificate of Interest, and the Docketing Statement.

 It is of the utmost importance to ensure that the BIA receives your appeal package within 30 days of the date on which you received your deportation notice.
 Within this window, you may consult with an immigration attorney.
 Lincoln-Goldfinch Law has lawyers who will assist you with establishing grounds—the firm aids in providing solid proof against your deportation and more.

 You can prepare your grounds for appeal by filling out Form EOIR-26.
 You must provide facts and a legal basis for your request.
 You should also prove your right to live in the United States if you’re a green card holder.
 Then, you should prepare a written brief detailing the judge’s possible error.
 Be sure to file a Motion for Extension of Time to stay in the country while waiting for the verdict.
 It’s better to consult an immigration attorney to establish solid grounds for your appeal.